someweisguy/esp_dmx/README.md

 ## Reading and Writing DMX

+DMX is a unidirectional protocol.
+This means that on the DMX bus only one device can transmit commands and many devices listen for commands.
+Therefore, this library permits either reading or writing to the bus but not both at once.
+If sending and receiving data concurrently is desired, users can use two UART ports and install a driver on each port.

+### DMX Basics

 In a typical configuration, a DMX system consists of one DMX controller and up to 32 DMX fixtures per DMX port.
 A five-pin XLR cable, commonly known as a DMX cable, is connected to the DMX-out port of the DMX controller and into the the DMX-in port of the first DMX fixture.
 Each subsequent fixture is connected by a DMX cable between the DMX-out port of the previous fixture and the DMX-in port of the next fixture.
 A DMX terminator may be connected to the DMX-out port of the final fixture.
 This is only required when using RDM but can be helpful to ensure DMX signal stability when connecting more than 32 fixtures or for long runs of DMX cable.

-Because there is only one DMX controller per DMX system, this library permits either reading or writing to the DMX bus but not both at once.
-If sending and receiving DMX data at the same time is desired, users can use two DMX ports and install a driver on each port.

-### DMX Basics
+#### Addresses and the Start Code

 DMX addresses are needed for DMX controllers to communicate with fixtures.
 A fixture's address can be set between 1 and 512 (inclusive) by setting the fixture's DIP switches or by using the fixture's built-in display.
 DMX addresses correspond to DMX slots in a DMX packet.
 DMX address one is mapped to DMX packet slot one.
 Each DMX slot is an 8-bit number.
 A slot's minimum value is 0 and its maximum value is 255.
 To control a DMX dimmer set to DMX address five, DMX packet slot five must be written.
 To set the DMX dimmer to full intensity, slot five must be written to value 255.
 To set the dimmer to zero intensity, slot five must be written to value 0.
 Setting slot five to any value in between will dim the intensity appropriately.

 Slot zero in the DMX packet is called the DMX start code.
-The start code informs DMX fixtures what type of packet is being received.
+The start code informs DMX fixtures what type of packet is being sent.
 Standard DMX packets use a start code of `0x00`, also called the null start code.
 DMX fixtures will not respond to DMX packets unless the packet begins with a null start code!
 A list of the other supported start codes can be found in the [DMX start codes](#dmx-start-codes) section.

+#### Footprints

 Many DMX fixtures support multiple controllable DMX parameters.
 Fixtures that support multiple parameters use multiple DMX addresses.
 An RGB LED fixture is a common example of a multi-parameter fixture.
 It uses three parameters: red, green, and blue.
 In this example, this fixture would therefore use three, consecutive DMX addresses.
 This is called the fixture's DMX footprint.
-The red, green, and blue parameters of an RGB LED fixture set to DMX address five can be controlled by writing to slots five, six, and seven respectively.
+The red, green, and blue parameters of an RGB LED fixture set to DMX address five can be controlled by writing to slots five, six, and seven, respectively.
 A fixture's DMX footprint can be found by reading its user manual.
 It is possible to address multiple DMX fixtures so that their DMX footprints overlap but this is uncommon.

+Multi-parameter fixtures may support multiple footprints.
+On a fixture that supports multiple footprints, only one footprint can be active at a time.
+Larger footprints may be used to provide finer control of the fixture's DMX parameters.
+Conversely, smaller footprints may be used when finer control of a fixture is not needed.
+Instructions to change a fixture's active footprint may be found by consulting its user manual.

+A fixture's DMX footprint may also be called a DMX personality, particularly when a fixture supports multiple footprints.

+#### Universes

 When more than 512 DMX addresses are used, it is required to use multiple DMX ports.
 Each DMX port is called a DMX universe.
 DMX fixtures can be uniquely identified by their DMX universe and address numbers.
 A common way to notate this is by separating the universe and address with a `/`.
 Therefore `3/475` represents universe three, address 475.
 It is important to understand that DMX fixtures are not aware of the concept of a universe.
 A fixture set to DMX address one will respond to writes to slot one on whichever universe to which is is connected.